spica-engine/spica/docs/content/guide/passport.md

 ### Authentication

-Out of the box, Spica supports two different authentication stretagies.
+Out of the box, Spica supports two different authentication strategies.
 This document will explain the fundemantals of those stretegies.

 #### Identity